-- 1. Partnerships with annual conferences, jurisdictional Korean mission directors/superintendents, Path 1, the "Nehemiah Campaign," and local congregations to locate sites, raise funds, and identify pastors. - 2.
-Direct support to new congregations as they develop innovative methods to grow both in their congregational life and mission, including daily devotional and small-group training materials and clergy and lay training.
+1. Partnerships with annual conferences, jurisdictional Korean missions, Path 1, and local congregations to locate sites, raise funds, and identify pastors.

+2. Direct support to new congregations as they develop innovative methods to grow both in their congregational life and mission, including daily devotional and small-group training materials and clergy and lay training.